juliohm1978/kubeless-pulsar-trigger/README.md

 You can change those by overriding specific values in the `deployment` object in your trigger.
 In fact, the entire Deployment spec can be included directly in the trigger.

-> ***NOTE**: Please, be aware of how the controller merges your Deployment spec with the default template.
-The controller assumes the first container in the Deployment is the dispatcher.
-It is currently not possible to include more containers in that pod.
-The controller merges the default template with the deployment/container specs you defined, replacing the container list for the Deployment.*

 ```yaml
 apiVersion: kubeless.io/v1
 kind: PulsarTrigger